 The subject site abuts Walling Circle, a Local Street which serves a residential neighborhood.
-Since Walling Circle is currently lacking the required 6-ft. sidewalk, the applicant is proposing to provide a fee-in-lieu of installing improvements within the road right-of-way.
+Since Walling Circle is currently lacking the required 6-ft. sidewalk, the applicant is required to provide the improvements within the road right-of-way.

 17. Planter strip.
 The planter strip is between the curb and sidewalk providing space for a grassed or landscaped area and street trees.
 The planter strip shall be at least 6 feet wide to accommodate a fully matured tree without the boughs interfering with pedestrians on the sidewalk or vehicles along the curbline.
 Planter strip width may be reduced or eliminated, with City Engineer approval, when it cannot be corrected by site plan, to the minimum amount necessary to respond to site constraints such as grades, mature trees, rock outcroppings, etc., or in response to right-of-way limitations.